michmokeira/subtasked/README.md

 ---

-## 🔜 Planned Features
+## 🔜 Future Plans

-- Task **priority tagging**
-- Weekly **focus trends**
+- [ ] ⏳ Priority tagging for tasks
+- [ ] 🔔 Reminder notifications
-- Optional: Link tasks to **goals**
+- [ ] 🧭 Link tasks more deeply with long-term goals
-- User **authentication**
-- Mobile-responsive UI
-- Visualizations / stats for deep vs shallow work
+- [ ] 📊 Daily/weekly focus and productivity stats
+- [ ] 🔒 Authentication and user accounts
+- [ ] 🌙 Dark mode
+- [ ] 📱 Responsive mobile-friendly layout
+- [ ] 🌐 Deploy to the web

 ---

-## 🚧 Project Status
+## 🚧 Current Status

 Subtasked is still under development.
 You don’t need to download or run anything yet — I’m finalizing logic, structure, and design.

-Once it’s stable, I’ll include setup instructions and possibly host a live demo.
+Once it’s stable, I’ll include setup instructions.

 ---

-## 📚 Books That Shaped This

-- *Deep Work* — Cal Newport: for its emphasis on high-quality, focused work sessions
-- *How to Become a Straight-A Student* — Cal Newport: for its focus on task chunking, planning ahead, and finishing work during scheduled blocks

-The main goal: help you actually do the hard thinking and deep work, one subtask at a time.

----

 ## 👀 Want to Follow Along?

-Feel free to browse this repo to track backend progress, design logic, and the upcoming frontend build.
+You can explore the repo to:

+- See the backend architecture and models
+- Follow design progress and UI thinking
+- Track updates through thoughtful commits
+- Watch how the app grows from logic to design to experience

 ---

 ## 🧠 Author

-Designed & developed by **Mokeira**
+Designed & built by **Mokeira**
-Full UI/UX case study and animations coming soon!
+UI/UX case study and frontend demo — *coming soon!*